Duniya (2007 film)

-Duniya is a 2007 Indian Kannada-language action drama film directed by Duniya Soori (in his directorial debut) and produced by T. P. Siddaraju under Samy Associates.
+Duniya is a 2007 Indian Kannada-language action drama film directed by Duniya Suri (in his directorial debut) and produced by T. P. Siddaraju under Samy Associates.
 The film stars Duniya Vijay and Rashmi in their lead debuts, alongside Rangayana Raghu, Kishore and Yogesh.

 Duniya was released on 23 February 2007 and became a successful venture at the box office.
 Due to the film, Vijay and Suri came to be known as Duniya Vijay and Duniya Suri among the masses whilst Yogesh became known by his character's name Loose Maada.

 Plot

 Shivalinga a.k.a.
 Shivu, an innocent villager who works as a manual laborer in a stone quarry, learns that his mother is seriously ill.
 He gets his mother to Bangalore for treatment, but his mother dies and he is unable to arrange finances for her funeral.
 He manages to pay for his mother's funeral with the only ornament he had.
 With his inability to procure a tombstone for his mother's grave, Shivu leaves the city walking, without any money, devastated.

 While on his way he comes across a girl named Poornima who is kidnapped and the abductors try to rape her.
 Shivu saves her and gets her to the orphanage where she is staying.
 The warden of the institute misunderstands the situation and believes that Poornima is in love with Shivu and had eloped with him.
 The warden asks the girl to leave the institution immediately.

 Shivu wants to fulfill Poornima's wish to continue studying and decides to support her education.
 But apart from a strong body he does not have any qualities to survive in this world.
 The circumstances make him work for the underworld.
 In the process his peers in the underworld have an eye on Poornima; his love for Poornima makes Shivu fight with mob leaders.
 In the process the kingpin is killed.
 Police wrongly believe that Shivu is responsible for the murders.
 Unable to see the suffering of Shivu at the hands of society, police, and the underworld, Poornima calls him to meet her outside the city.
 Without his knowledge, she gives him sweets laced with poison and she too consumes the same to end the chapter.